 It was a huge challenge, especially considering its size and the unique challenge with building codes, but we really enjoy it.

-Jaimie has some noteworthy ideas about insulation and also offers some crucial insights into building permits.
+Jaimie has some noteworthy ideas and also offers some crucial insights into building permits.

 We hope that you enjoy the interview: